How to Apply

 - Electronic Application

 - Transcripts of all law school work (must include at least one full-term of graded courses)

 - Letter(s) of good standing from the dean(s) of any law school(s) previously attended

 - Letter from current law school indicating class rank

 - One letter of recommendation from a law professor

 - Personal statement (not to exceed two pages, double-spaced)

-- LSAT score - Registration with the LSDAS/CAS is required
+- LSAT score - CAS registration

 - Undergraduate transcripts